ruxailab/web-eye-tracker/README.md

 This project has been configured to be deployed in production on Heroku.
 If you want to deploy it there, you will need to first create a project and link it to the code.

+### 6. GitHub CI/CD

+CI/CD from the github actions workflows is implmented for deploy on heroku.
+If you want to use the workflow for repository you can edit *.github/workflows/main.yml* file with your settings.

 ## 🧑‍🤝‍🧑 Contributing